-Based on the above studies, the $D{10}$ range for viruses in the Arterioviridae family is estimated to be 11.1-12.5 kGy when irradiated in a dry environment.
-The estimated $D{10}$ range is higher than that estimated for many other ssRNA viruses in a moist environment and it is possible that the higher irradiation doses were required as the virus was irradiated in a dry environment.
+Based on the above studies, the D{10} range for viruses in the Arterioviridae family is estimated to be 11.1-12.5 kGy when irradiated in a dry environment.
+The estimated D{10} range is higher than that estimated for many other ssRNA viruses in a moist environment and it is possible that the higher irradiation doses were required as the virus was irradiated in a dry environment.
 This was the only study found to be applicable to the Aterioviridae family.
-In the absence of further data, a $D{10}$ value for viruses in family Aterioviridae cannot be recommended.
+In the absence of further data, a D{10} value for viruses in family Aterioviridae cannot be estimated and the current standard treatment of 50kGy should be used.